 Products under 20kg in weight are sent via Australia Express Post.

-These goods will be dispatched next business day.
+These goods will be dispatched between 1 – 3 business days.

-Goods sent to SA, VIC, QLD metro usually arrive overnight.
+Goods sent to SA, VIC, QLD metro usually arrive overnight once dispatched.

 Country areas take 2 days and goods sent to WA, 3 days.